 Your learning environment

-The Department of Economics is internationally renowned, with 100% of our research judged to be world leading or internationally excellent (Research Excellence Framework 2014).
+100% of our research impact has been classed ‘outstanding’ or ‘very considerable’ (Research Excellence Framework 2021, combining 4* and 3* submissions – Business and Management Studies, and Anthropology and Development Studies).
 Our research has real-world applications and has informed policy decisions by governments, major multinational organisations, and agencies such as the United Nations and the World Bank.

 At Reading, our economists are addressing some of the key issues of the twenty-first century, such as the environmental impact of economic growth: